 What is the purpose of this boat rule?
-To require contestants to keep his catch alive or healthy all day during transport, a public relations image, sportsmanship, conservation of resources… ?
+To motivate contestants to make the extra effort to keep his catch alive or healthy all day during transport, to present a positive public relations image, sportsmanship, conservation of resources… ?

 Is this rule meaningful or meaningless?